voidfiles/awesome-rss/README.md

 * [FreshRSS](https://freshrss.org/) - FreshRSS is a feed aggregator.
 It is lightweight, easy to work with, powerful, and customizable.
 * [kriss_feed](https://github.com/tontof/kriss_feed) - A simple and smart (or stupid) feed reader.
 * [Leed](https://github.com/LeedRSS/Leed) - Leed is a minimalist aggregator which offers fast consultation and non-intrusive features.
+* [Liferea](https://lzone.de/liferea/) - Liferea brings together all of the content from your favorite subscriptions into a simple interface, similar to a desktop mail/news client, with an embedded web browser.
 * [Selfoss](https://selfoss.aditu.de/) - The new multipurpose rss reader, live stream, mashup, aggregation web application.
 * [TT-RSS](https://tt-rss.org/) - Tiny Tiny RSS is an open source web-based news feed reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.